vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [portal.vipps.no](https://portal.vipps.no).

 Refunds can be made up to 365 days after payment or reservation.
+Very old payments have a higher risk of being problematic, because people change banks, leave the country, die, etc, and this then requires time-consuming manual work.
+Vipps therefore limits refunds to 365 days.

 ### How can I refund only a part of a payment?